pkatula/txt-to-qti/README.md

 * headline,1

 Tag line number 1 as the text of a headline.
 This ordinarily causes a text-transform:uppercase to be added to the classes affecting the words on the entire line.

+* ewa,4

+Changes the style of lines 4 and 5 to type "Exerpt With Attribution" so that line 4 is a quoted excerpt (see style.css to note that we put these in a box with light gray shading) and line 5 is the attribution, which is styled to be in its own paragraph, right-aligned.
+IMPORTANT NOTE: This layout specification applies to two lines in the raw text file: the line with the quotation and the line immediately following that as the attribtion.

+* box,6

+Puts the text on line 6 in a shaded box in the layout by using style.css.

+* lead,1

+Makes line 1 a "lead-in" paragraph.
+Our software looked for phrases like "Read the ..." or "Study the ..." or "Look at the ..." and then automatically applied the lead-in class to that initial paragraph, provided that phrase started the paragraph near the beginning of the text file.
+Often some boxed info or a headline or newsclip would follow on the line immediately following the lead-in.

+* box4,5

+Beginning with line 5, put the next four paragraphs in a shaded gray box (or whatever you define as the style for this class in style.css).
+IMPORTANT NOTE: This layout specification affects the next four lines of the raw text file, even though only the first line is specifically tagged.
+I have created box2 through box6 directives for our purposes, but feel free to extend this or to create similar classes by using the box3 or whatever as a template in QtiXml.pm.

+* newsclip,2

+Give the paragraph on line 2 a style that indicates it is some sort of newsclip.

 See QtiXml.pm
 -------------